 In the UK, mortgage insurance is treated no differently to other lines of insurance.
-Firms wishing to offer mortgage insurance are therefore required to be authorised and regulated by the UK Prudential Regulation Authority (PRA) and Financial Conduct Authority (FCA).
-Authorised firms are subject to wideranging high level standards, eg in respect of systems and controls, reporting, adequate resources, and the fitness of specified individuals within the firm.
+Firms wishing to offer mortgage insurance are therefore required to be authorised and regulated by the UK Financial Services Authority (FSA).
+Authorised firms are subject to wide-ranging high level standards, e.g. in respect of systems and controls, reporting, adequate resources, and the fitness of specified individuals within the firm.
 In addition, firms need to comply with detailed standards on both prudential and conduct issues.
-Like the high level standards, these are specified in rules (known collectively as the Handbook).
+Like the high level standards, these are specified in the FSA's rules (known collectively as the Handbook22).
 Within this framework, there are no specific loan criteria that mortgage insurers must adopt where insurance cover is to be offered.

-Since 2001, there has been a wide-ranging review by the FSA (the predecessor to the PRA and FCA) of the way in which insurance firms, including mortgage insurers, are regulated.
+Since 2001, there has been a wide-ranging review by the FSA of the way in which insurance firms, including mortgage insurers, are regulated.
 The overarching objective of the new regime is that insurance firms are soundly managed, adequately capitalised and treat their customers fairly.

 All insurers are subject to individual capital guidance (ICG).
-Firms submit their own confidential Individual Capital Assessment (ICA) calculations to the PRA, who then review them and issue the ICG.
-If the PRA is happy with a firm's ICA calculations, it will issue no additional ICG.
-However, if the PRA believes that a firm has not adequately assessed all the risks to which it is exposed, it will issue additional ICG, to be added to the ICA that the firm has calculated.
+Firms submit their own confidential Individual Capital Assessment (ICA) calculations to the FSA, who then review them and issue the ICG.
+If the FSA is happy with a firm's ICA calculations, it will issue no additional ICG.
+However, if the FSA believes that a firm has not adequately assessed all the risks to which it is exposed, it will issue additional ICG, to be added to the ICA that the firm has calculated.